xfbs/euler/readme.md

 ## Rules

   - A solution is only accepted when it:
-      - yields the *correct answer*.
+      - yields the **correct answer**.
-      - takes *less than 1s* (1000ms) to compute the answer.
+      - takes **less than 1s** (1000ms) to compute the answer.
 There are some solutions in here that take longer, because I couldn't (yet) get them there.
-      - is *completely written by myself*, without having looked at someone else's solution (unless by accident).
+      - is **completely written by myself**, without having looked at someone else's solution (unless by accident).
 Don't wanna spoil the fun.
-      - has a *full and working testing suite*.
+      - has a **full and working testing suite**.
 I like my code tested.
-  - Every language needs to be treated with respect by trying to *use its idioms* as much as possible and by avoiding hackery.
+  - Every language needs to be treated with respect by trying to **use its idioms** as much as possible and by avoiding hackery.
 That's kind of the point of this project — getting familiar with some dope new languages and their cool tricks
   - Code can be shared between solutions if it helps keeping things [Dry](http://wiki.c2.com/?DontRepeatYourself).
-  - When possible, the standard library of the language should suffice.
+  - When possible, the **standard library of the language should suffice**.
 I don't like depending on external libraries, especially when it can be useful to implement some things by myself.
 However, in some cases it's okay (for example, unit testing frameworks).
 When possible, I'll try to bundle external libraries into this repository.
+  - The **simpler** the solution is, in terms of lines of code and complexity, the better.

 ## Languages

-  - [crystal](https://crystal-lang.org/), because it's pretty damn fast (thank you, LLVM) but also a pleasure to write because it has a rubye-sque syntax.
+  - [crystal](https://crystal-lang.org/), because it's pretty damn fast (thank you, LLVM) — but also a pleasure to write because it has a rubye-sque syntax.
   - [c](https://en.wikipedia.org/wiki/C_(programming_language)), the grandfather
-    of programming languages, because once you get into it, you can't escape it.
+    of programming languages: because once you get into it, you can't escape it.
   - [ruby](https://www.ruby-lang.org), because it has a sweet, sweet syntax and it will always be my slow, but heartwarming favourite.
-  - [rust](https://rust-lang.org), because all the cool kids at Mozilla are doing it and I like picking up fights with the compiler.
+  - [rust](https://rust-lang.org), because all the cool kids at Mozilla are doing it, and I like picking up fights with the compiler.
-  - [python](https://python.org), because it's Everybody's Favourite Language and I haven't spent much time with it recently.
+  - [python](https://python.org), because it's *Everybody's Favourite Language* and I haven't spent much time with it recently.

 ## Progress